Norse group: Subcategorization

-The remaining five moons were denoted the low-inclination moons, with inclinations less than 151°.
-Of these, they considered Narvi and S/2019 S 11 probably related, and Skathi and Hyrrokkin possibly related, with Bestla remaining alone.
+The remaining five moons were denoted the low-inclination moons, but not a group per se, with inclinations less than 151.7°.
+They considered Narvi and S/2019 S 11 probably related, and Skathi and Hyrrokkin possibly related, with Bestla remaining alone.

 List

-The following is a table of the members of the Norse group, along with their estimated diameters, their orbital periods, and which subgroups they belong to as described in Ashton et al. (2025).
-For the 128 newly discovered satellites not included in the paper, they are sorted into their categories based on their stated inclination criteria.
-By default they are sorted in order of increasing distance from Saturn, according to JPL's mean orbital elements.
+The following is a table of the members of the Norse group, along with their estimated diameters, their semi-major axes, eccentricities, and inclinations, and which subgroups they belong to according to various sources.
+Their subgroup is denoted by their primary moon or largest member and a unique colour.
+By default they are sorted in order of their announcement date.